-38 For the purposes of this Chapter, "public cost-effectiveness" generally means a cost-benefit evaluation that is reviewed by the Department and other stakeholders, as opposed to a cost-benefit evaluation that is developed internally by an LDC.
+&lt;sup>38 For the purposes of this Chapter, "public cost-effectiveness" generally means a cost-benefit evaluation that is reviewed by the Department and other stakeholders, as opposed to a cost-benefit evaluation that is developed internally by an LDC.

-Issue Option A: Office of the Attorney General, Low Income Network Option B: Distribution Utilities, Clean Energy Caucus, MA DOER, CLC, Retailers, General Electric Option C: ENE (In contrast, use existing methods as basis for comparison for grid-facing investments.)
+Issue Option A: Office of the Attorney General, Low Income Network Option B: Distribution Utilities, Clean Energy Caucus, MA DOER, CLC, Option C: ENE What should the standard be for public cost-effectiveness analysis For customer-facing: net benefits.
+For grid facing, cost- effectiveness should be performed through internal utility analyses.
+Retailers, General Electric Business case approach, where benefits justify the costs For customer-facing: Net benefits (investments and plans should be expected to produce outcomes the value of which is reasonable in relation to the costs).
+For grid-facing: Incremental grid modernization investments should be evaluated on a net benefits basis.
+How should the public cost-effectiveness analysis draw comparisons between alternative options?
+For customer-facing, the analysis should compare alternative options to achieving the stated objectives using the net benefits test.
+(In contrast, use existing methods as basis for comparison for grid-facing investments.)
+Analysis should compare alternative means to achieve the stated objectives.
+Analysis should compare alternative means to achieve the stated objectives.
 Should the public cost- effectiveness analysis consider incremental activities and costs or total activities and costs?
 TBD for each customer-facing program.
 For grid-facing investments, no change.
 Incremental, in the context of grid modernization investment.
-39 Should include activities that are incremental to the baseline or business-as-usual.
+Should include activities that are incremental to the baseline or business-as- usual.